Detection and Localization of Melanoma Skin Cancer in Histopathological Whole Slide Images: Results and Discussion

 \subsection{Patch-wise Classification}

 In this experiment, we compare the patch-wise classification performance of binary and multiclass models against the baseline model and literature.
 Table~\ref{table:1} shows the results of our proposed method on both the validation and test set.
 Binary models developed on lower magnification levels perform relatively better than other counterparts.
 Model$_{2.5x}$ outperforms all other models in most evaluation metrics.
 It significantly outperformed the baseline model with a nearly 5\% F1 score.
 However, Model$_{10x}$ gives the highest sensitivity value, which shows that context is more important than cellular details at a high level.
 Model$_{multiclass}$ resulted in higher accuracy than the baseline model and literature but did not surpass binary models.
 It might be due to the misclassification of normal tissue as benign lesions.
 In addition to this, benign and malignant lesions are located close to the epidermis and may contain some normal tissue due to the rough annotations.
 On the test set, multiclass models exhibited higher F1 and sensitivity in predicting malignant lesions.
+In contrast, binary models resulted in false positives and predicted normal adnexal structures as benign lesions.